What is Agile Software Development?

 Let's consider a team consists of a product manager (= product owner), a scrum master and engineers, and see how each phase goes.

-The product manager extracts the primary list of features that need to be implemented based on the PRD.
+This is the starting point of Agile development.
+The product manager extracts the primary list of features & user stories that need to be implemented based on the PRD.
 It is kind of the team's To-Do list.
 Every feature in the list should be prioritized by the product manager.
 The product backlog is constantly re-visited, re-prioritized and maintained by the product manager depending on the market's situation or anything (e.g. features may no longer be relevant, problems can get solved in other ways).
+The team also reviews the product backlog to ensure that it is ready for the next sprint planning, which is known as refinement.

-The engineers investigate how to implement the features scoped in the current sprint, which are put into Tech Spec.
+This is a subset of the product backlog that contains the items that the team has committed to completing during the sprint.
+The engineers investigate in detail how to implement the features scoped in the current sprint, which are put into Tech Spec or Design Doc.
 If there are any difficulty to achieve the product requirements from technical aspects, the scope can be negotiated to change.
-As you can see, the PRD can be updated anytime.
-The required time of developing each feature to complete is also estimated by the engineers.
+The required time of developing each item to complete is also estimated by the engineers, which is often evaluated by story points.

+After the sprint review, the scrum team discusses what worked well during the sprint, what problems it encountered and how those problems were (or were not) solved.
+The team should identify the helpful changes for the next sprint to create an environment where the team can work more efficiently.
 A retrospective is an opportunity to improve the future by reflecting on the past.
-The scrum team discusses what worked well during the sprint, what problems it encountered and how those problems were (or were not) solved.
-The team should identify the helpful changes for the next sprint to create an environment where the team can work more efficiently.

-At the end of the sprint, the new increment must be done regardless of whether the product manager decides to release it.
+Finally, the completed work should be integrated into the product regardless of whether the product manager decides to release it.
 An increment is a concrete milestone toward the product goal.
 Each increment is additive to all previous increments (the product) and thoroughly verified that all increments work together.

 Before diving into the nitty-gritty of building your product roadmap or developing new features, your product strategy should be defined to make the right decisions in the ever-changing world.
 A product strategy is a high-level description of what the business wants to achieve with its product and how to achieve it.# product management# teamwork